ablestack/reactive-domain-objects/TECHNICAL.md

 >
 > 1.  \* Because the BarRDO type lives in a parent collection, it will need to be dynamically instantiated as corresponding source collection items are created.
 As such, a corresponding 'make' function needs to be supplied to the GraphSynchronizer
 >
-> 2.  \* There are several ways the makeRDO function can be supplied to the GraphSynchronizer:
+> 2.  \* There are several ways the makeRdo function can be supplied to the GraphSynchronizer:
 >
 >     - As with the above example, a make method can be contained in an Options object, and mapped to the corresponding JSON node by specifying the `nodePath`
 >     - A make method can be contained in an Options object, and mapped to the corresponding JSON node by supplying a `nodeContent` method that can identify the object type from it's contained data (such a `__type` field).